Positivstellens\"atze for polynomial matrices with universal quantifiers: Positivstellens atze for polynomial matrices with UQs under the Archimedean condition

 and each $h_\ell>0$ on $[-\sqrt{C}, \sqrt{C}]^{|\mI_\ell|}$.
 By Putinar's Positivstellensatz \cite{Putinar1993}, for each $h_{\ell}$, there exist SOS polynomials $\sigma_{\ell,0}, \sigma_{\ell,1}\in\RR[\bx(\mI_{\ell})]$ such that

 As each $C - \Vert \bx(\mI_{\ell})\Vert^2\in\QM^1(\bG^{\ell}, \nu)$, it holds $h_{\ell}\in\QM^1(\bG^{\ell}, \nu)$.
 Therefore,

 \end{proof}

-\begin{remark} One might wonder whether the result in Theorem \ref{th::sparse} holds for a polynomial matrix $F(\bx)\in\bS[\bx]^p$ with $p>1$.
+\begin{remark} One might wonder whether the result of Theorem \ref{th::sparse} holds for a polynomial matrix $F(\bx)\in\bS[\bx]^p$ with $p>1$.
 Indeed, this is not true even in the absence of UQs; see \cite{MWG2024} for a counterexample. \end{remark}